nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-07-20-refactoring-conditional-with-map.md

 }
 ```

-Now the only responsibility of the class is to use the mapping to perform the correct action.
+Now, the only responsibility of the class is to use the mapping to perform the correct action.
 This mapping is now the responsibility of another class.

 ## Note about Spring Framework